Polytoria/Docs/docs/classes/Player/Events/Chatted.md

 # Chatted
 ### Description
-Gets triggered when the player sends a chat message.
+Gets triggered when a player sends a chat message.

 Event of [Player](/classes/Player/)